VENERATION OF RELICS

 Relics from the body of a saint are usually collected when the body is exhumed and translated to a church just before the process of beatification.
 It was the practice in the past to cut up the body of a saint so that the relics could be distributed to various churches for veneration.
 This is why the head of St. Catherine of Siena is now in the Basilica of St. Dominic in Siena, along with her thumb, while one foot is in Venice and the headless body is in Rome.
 In addition to bones, various parts of the bodies of saints have been used as relics.
 The dried but miraculous blood of St. Januarius, the brain of St. John Bosco, the tongue of St. Anthony of Padua, the finger of St. Thomas, and the incorrupt arm of St. Francis Xavier are well-known examples.

 The wide practice and popularity of venerating relics among Catholics have been criticized by some non-Catholics.
-They say that this practice is sinful because it amounts to idolatry, or at least, to superstition.
+They say that this practice is sinful because it amounts to idolatry, or at least to superstition.
 In addition, they claim that this practice was never prescribed by the Bible.

 Not Prescribed, but Not Unbiblical

-A little farther on in the Second Book of Kings, it is also written that a dead man who was being buried came to life when touched to the bones of Elisha (2 Kgs 13:21).
+A little farther on in the Second Book of Kings, it is also written that a dead man who was being buried came to life when touched by the bones of Elisha (2 Kgs 13:21).
 Amazing resurrection miracle from a first-class relic!

 Saints Peter and Paul